TeachersFirst - Featured Sites: Week of Oct 10, 2021

 Grades3 to 12

 In the ClassroomAlthough geared toward middle school students and educators, anyone who teaches weather will want to take the time to explore this site for student and teacher resources.
-Use the educators section to find activities, science fair ideas, and content aligned to standards.
-Share the people portion of the site during your career exploration activities.
+From the top right menu find the Educators section for activities, science fair ideas, and content aligned to standards.
 Share a link to games and activities on classroom computers and your class website.
 Upon completing activities, have students create an online or printed comic about an element of weather, climate, meteorology, or any aspect of Earth science.
 Use a tool such as Printable Comic Strip Templates, reviewed here, for a nontech rough and final draft.
 If you're new to using technology with your students, or teach younger students enhance their learning and augment techology use with ToonyTool, reviewed here, for their final drafts.
-To to enhance learning and modify tech use in your class for more experienced, older students try Write Comics, reviewed here.
+To to enhance learning and modify tech use in your class for more experienced, older students try Make Beliefs Comix, reviewed here.

 Grades4 to 12